 Rather than attempting to restructure Government to deliver such a Transformational Business Model, the [B4] Franchise Marketplace SHOULD be considered as the recommended approach to implement this model.
 Multi-channel delivery of services can be provided through optimized [S6] Channel Transformation and public data can be opened up to create new sorts of value through [S1] Stakeholder Empowerment.
 Common customer data sets can be built as shared services with customer data under customer control and managed using [T2] Technology Development and Management.
 This pattern is facilitated by placing citizen, business, and organizational data under their control as set out in [S3] Identity and Privacy Management.

+Volume Two: Strategic Roadmap of the Smart Lean Government (SLG) Practical Guide (PG) identifies the components of SLG and how to organize, collaborate and create transformational services.

 [B4] Franchise Marketplace